jemmings-git/pyrite_analysis/README.md

 # Sedimentary pyrite mega-analysis
 #### We analysed the xDD library for mentions of pyrite types through geological time (Figure 1).
-Then we conducted statistical analysis, machine learning and resampling of the pyrite trace element (TE) (Mukherjee and Large, Large *et al.*) and bulk sediment (SGP) geochemistry.
-Finally, we integrated and interpolated the xDD, pyrite TE and bulk sediment observations in order to map modes of anoxia through geological time and space (Figures 2-7).
+Then we conducted statistical analysis, machine learning and resampling of the pyrite trace element (TE) (Mukherjee and Large, Large *et al.*) geochemistry (Figures 2-4).
+Finally, we integrated and interpolated the xDD, pyrite TE and bulk sediment observations from the Sedimentary Geochemistry and Palaeoenvironments Phase 1 database (SGP) in order to map modes of anoxia through geological time and space (Figures 5-6).

 ### This code accompanies a manuscript submitted to *Science Advances* in May 2021
 #### Title: Pyrite mega-analysis reveals modes of anoxia through geological time